chris-helmerson/Cellular_Customer_Churn_Prediction/README.md

   3. Control customer charges by avoiding increasing fees on customers bills.

 ### Next Steps
+In the near Future, we want to develop a team tasked with proactively addressing churn.
+This team would be tasked with handling all the predictors that can be seen to contribute to churn.
+Furthermore, we want to feature engineer our data towards regions.
+This would allow us to develop localized deals based on a customer's service area.
+This would come down to using Zip code data as well State data.

 ## For More Information
 View the full analysis via the [Jupyter Notebook](https://github.com/chris161011/P3_Project/blob/main/Main%20Notebook.ipynb).